kengonakajima/moai-untz/README.md

 # moai-untz
-An experiment on moai sdk's untz audio library.
+A tutorial on moai sdk's untz audio library.

 Build UNTZ on OSX, and a simple demo program that uses it.